 Three separate methods were employed to determine the presence of O. mykiss for the Fish Attraction Evaluation to encompass a range of spatial and temporal scales.
-The methods used included: 1) Weekly bank/snorkel survey during the fish passage season, 2) post-storm bank/snorkel surveys in the entrance pool during the BO-defined ramp-down period, and 3) post-storm underwater video monitoring at the fish ladder entrance during the ramp-down period.
+The methods used included: 1) Weekly bank/snorkel survey during the fish passage season, 2) post-storm bank/snorkel surveys in the entrance pool during the BO-defined rampdown period, and 3) post-storm underwater video monitoring at the fish ladder entrance during the ramp-down period.

-1) Weekly bank/snorkel fish attraction surveys were conducted during the fish passage season from January through March of 2015 when water was present.
-The small December 2014 and January 2015 storms created surface flows and allowed surveys to be competed for approximately 3 months.
-This method has been used since 2007.
+1) Weekly bank/snorkel fish attraction surveys, a methodology used since 2007, were conducted during the fish passage season from January through April of 2016 when water was present.
+During 2016, small storms occurred in January, February, and March.
+These storms created surface flows and allowed surveys to be completed for approximately 4 months.
+Robles went dry shortly after the early January rain event, and was not surveyed again until February when surface flow returned.
 The particular survey methodology used (i.e., bank or snorkel) was determined based on water visibility, river discharge, expected steelhead life history stage present at the time of the survey, and safety of surveyors.
-A combination of bank and snorkel surveys were conducted during the 3-month period.
+A combination of bank and snorkel surveys were conducted during the 4-month period.
 Bank surveys were conducted by one or two surveyors in an upstream direction.
-The surveyors wore polarized sunglasses to reduce water-surface reflection.
+The surveyors were polarized sunglasses to reduce water-surface reflection.
 Snorkel surveys were conducted by one or two surveyors in an upstream direction.
 If present, fish species were identified and enumerated to the greatest extent possible permitted by the ambient river conditions and fish densities at the time of each survey.
 If O. mykiss were present, lengths of each fish was estimated to the nearest cm if only a few individuals (generally <10) were present.
 In order to collect additional information that may help determine O. mykiss upstream and downstream movements through the Robles Fish Facility, an upstream study reach was added in 2009.
 The upstream study reach included observations in the screenbay of the facility and the area immediately upstream of the low-flow fish exit in the forebay.
 The total distance of this upstream reach was approximately 140 m.

-2) Post-storm bank/snorkel surveys were to be conducted in the entrance pool during the ramp-down period for any BO-defined storm.
-This would have consisted of daily surveys during the 12-day augmentation period.
-Beginning the day after a BO-defined peak event, a Secchi visibility would be measured in the entrance pool to determine when survey could begin.
-Bank surveys would be conducted while visibility was poor and snorkel surveys would be conducted after visibility increased (> 1.0 m Secchi), assuming this would allow O. mykiss to be observed.

-3) The post-storm underwater video monitoring was to be conducted after BO-defined storm and ramp-down period.
-After the storm event occurred, video cameras would be installed at the entrance of the fish ladder during the 12-day ramp down period.
+- 2) Post-storm bank/snorkel surveys were to be conducted in the entrance pool during the ramp-down period for any BO-defined storm.
+This would have consisted of daily surveys during the 10-12 day augmentation period.
+Beginning the day after a BO-defined peak event, a Secchi visibility would be measured in the entrance pool to determine when surveys could begin.
+Bank surveys would be conducted while visibility was poor and snorkel surveys would be conducted after visibility increased (> 1.0 m Secchi), assuming this would allow O. mykiss to be observed. - 3) The post-storm underwater video monitoring was to be conducted after a BO-defined storm and during the ramp-down period.
+After the storm event occurred, video cameras would be installed at the entrance of the fish ladder.
 The video cameras would be mounted on a bracket adjacent to the fish ladder entrance and lowered into place to provide monitoring following the storm event.
+The cameras record the entire 10-12 day ramp-down period to a digital video recorder (DVR) to be reviewed at a later date.